How can you help?

-There are many services available to help homeless veterans, but sometimes funding and services are limited.
+There are services available to help veterans experiencing homelessness, but sometimes funding and services are limited.
 You can play a part in ending homelessness for veterans by becoming aware of the programs in your community and doing what you can to help.

-Here are six ways to help homeless veterans you may not have known about.
+Here are some ways to help veterans experiencing homelessness.

 Get involved with community-based programs that help relieve the problems of homeless veterans.
-Many of these non-profit groups offer the best ways to help vets transition from a state of homelessness to independent and permanent housing, according to the National Coalition for Homeless Veterans.
+Many of these non-profit groups offer the best ways to help vets transition from a state of homelessness to independent and permanent housing.
 Government money is often limited, so community groups help fill in the need with volunteers to provide support and resources for returning vets.

 Contact your local officials, from your congressman to the mayor’s office, to find providers that offer help for homeless vets.
 Ask what’s being done in your community about helping the homeless.
 You can encourage more assistance for vets by the local government or ask how such programs can be developed.